Composite empirical likelihood for multisample clustered data

-The original Wilcoxon test ($W_1$) is clearly seen to have seriously inflated type I errors compared with the nominal 5\%.
-The ad hoc $W_2$ and $W_3$ have lower type I errors as intended but the rejection rates spread out everywhere.
-Hence, none of them can be recommended, a conclusion consistent with the literature.
-The proposed bootstrapping monitoring test has its type I errors ranging from 5.1\% to 6.2 \% in all 16 cases.
-The results may not be ideal but rather satisfactory.
-The mild inflation is relatively higher when $d=10$ compared with $d=5$.
-The later case has higher within cluster correlations.
+The standard Wilcoxon test ($W$) is clearly seen to have seriously inflated type I errors.
+The Wilcoxon test for clustered data ($W_c$) has precise type I errors.
+The proposed test has type I errors between 5.1\% and 6.2\%.
+The test for monitoring the median (the 50\% quantile) is more precise because there are more observations with sizes close to the median.

-Since only the proposed bootstrap composite EL monitoring test has satisfactorily controlled type I error, we do not have a fair basis to compare the powers of these tests.
-If hypothetically, the precise distribution of the Wilcoxon test statistic with clustered data were available, then a valid 5\% Wilcoxon test could be obtained.
-Do we subsequently get a more effective test?
-Based on Table \ref{power.norm}, $W_2$ for $H_{2, 0}$ has a higher power and a lower type I error than the bootstrap CEL monitoring test, at sample sizes $(25, 30, 40, 40)$ and random effect variances $(0.36, 0.36, 0.25, 0.25)$.
-That is, the Wilcoxon test could be revised to have better power under this specific population.
-But we would point out that the Wilcoxon test is not a better monitoring test as seen in the following analysis.